mooseyscountrygarden.com » NZ Native Plants « McgTV Garden Television | New Zealand Journeys »

 Bronze Flax (Phormium)Bronze Flax (Phormium)...

-This is a large weeping flax (or Phormium) with fat, dark leaves in shades of brown and bronze.
-It grows head high and forms a clump nearly two metres wide, with thick gently arching leaves.
+I love the large weeping flaxes (Phormiums) with fat, dark leaves in shades of brown and bronze.
+They grow head high and clump out two metres wide, with thick gently arching leaves.
+Such super-sized plants need to be respected, and planted in sensible locations.
+Oops...

 Flowering HebesFlowering Hebes...

-I am trying to remember to get more in touch with the New Zealand native Hebes planted in my garden.
+I must get more in touch with the New Zealand native Hebes planted in my garden.
 The first step is to photograph them all and note their flowering times (and colours).
 The second step should be to find out their names!

 Red and Green CordylineRed and Green Cordyline...